-4 Steps to Manage Your Diabetes for Life
+4 Steps to Diabetes Management for your Life

 Diabetes is a group of disease in which blood glucose, or blood sugar, levels are too high in the body.
 The glucose comes from the various types of food we eat.
 It is a chronic medical ailment, which is increasing at an alarming rate, especially in the last couple of years.
 A lifestyle of people has become in a way that intentionally or unintentionally, you tend to include food that contains high sugar in your day-to-day diet.